YohPaN/carrouflix/Readme.md

 ```

 ## Styling
-Like said in [Integration](#integration) part, the div with class name "carouflix" will determine the width and height of the slider.
+As mentioned in [Integration](#integration) part, the `div` with the class name "carouflix" will determine the width and height of the slider.
-By default, each pictures will take 100% of the height of the slider.
+By default, each picture will take 100% of the height of the slider.

 ### CSS values
 There is some CSS values to let you modify as you will.